suave-ucsd/SuAVE-Documentation/Questionnaire.md

 **Utilizing Limesurvey and SuAVE**

-**Limsurvey is a free software that allows users to design questionnaires and customize them to their scenario.
+**Limsurvey is a free software that allows users to design questionnaires and customize them to their needs.
 Follow the instructions below that best fit your use-case.**

 To learn how to...